-- 9.5.1 A question must not be asked at a meeting of the council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 3.6.1 and 3.7.1. - 9.5.2 A councillor may, through the chairperson, put a question to another councillor about a matter on the agenda. - 9.5.3 A councillor may, through the general manager, put a question to a council employee about a matter on the agenda.
-Council employees are only obliged to answer a question put to them through the general manager at the direction of the general manager. - 9.5.4 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to documents.
-Where a councillor or council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the council. - 9.5.5 Councillors must put questions directly, succinctly, respectfully and without argument. - 9.5.6 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question put to a councillor or council employee.
+- 9.14 A question must not be asked at a meeting of the council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 3.10 and 3.14. - 9.15 A councillor may, through the chairperson, put a question to another councillor about a matter on the agenda. - 9.16 A councillor may, through the general manager, put a question to a council employee about a matter on the agenda.
+Council employees are only obliged to answer a question put to them through the general manager at the direction of the general manager. - 9.17 A councillor or council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to information.
+Where a councillor or council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the council. - 9.18 Councillors must put questions directly, succinctly, respectfully and without argument. - 9.19 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question put to a councillor or council employee.

-10RULES OF DEBATE
+10 RULES OF DEBATE

-10.1 Motions to be seconded
+Motions to be seconded

-10.1.1 Unless otherwise specified in this code, a motion or an amendment cannot be debated unless or until it has been seconded.
+10.1 Unless otherwise specified in this code, a motion or an amendment cannot be debated unless or until it has been seconded.

-10.2 Notices of motion
+Notices of motion

-- 10.2.1 A councillor who has submitted a notice of motion under clause 3.6.1 is to move the motion the subject of the notice of motion at the meeting at which it is to be considered. - 10.2.2 If a councillor who has submitted a notice of motion under clause 3.6.1 wishes to withdraw it after the agenda and business paper for the meeting at which it is to be considered have been sent to councillors, the councillor may request the withdrawal of the motion when it is before the council. - 10.2.3 In the absence of a councillor who has placed a notice of motion on the agenda for a meeting of the council: - a) any other councillor may, with the leave of the chairperson, move the motion at the meeting, or b) the chairperson may defer consideration of the motion until the next meeting of the council.
+- 10.2 A councillor who has submitted a notice of motion under clause 3.10 is to move the motion the subject of the notice of motion at the meeting at which it is to be considered. - 10.3 If a councillor who has submitted a notice of motion under clause 3.10 wishes to withdraw it after the agenda and business paper for the meeting at which it is to be considered have been sent to councillors, the councillor may request the withdrawal of the motion when it is before the council.

+- 10.4 In the absence of a councillor who has placed a notice of motion on the agenda for a meeting of the council: - (a) any other councillor may, with the leave of the chairperson, move the motion at the meeting, or - (b) the chairperson may defer consideration of the motion until the next meeting of the council.

-10.3 Chairperson's duties with respect to motions
+Chairperson's duties with respect to motions

-- 10.3.1 It is the duty of the chairperson at a meeting of the council to receive and put to the meeting any lawful motion that is brought before the meeting. - 10.3.2 The chairperson must rule out of order any motion or amendment to a motion that is unlawful or the implementation of which would be unlawful. - 10.3.3 Before ruling out of order a motion or an amendment to a motion under clause 10.3.2, the chairperson is to give the mover an opportunity to clarify or amend the motion or amendment. - 10.3.4 Any motion, amendment or other matter that the chairperson has ruled out of order is taken to have been lost.
+- 10.5 It is the duty of the chairperson at a meeting of the council to receive and put to the meeting any lawful motion that is brought before the meeting. - 10.6 The chairperson must rule out of order any motion or amendment to a motion that is unlawful or the implementation of which would be unlawful. - 10.7 Before ruling out of order a motion or an amendment to a motion under clause 10.6, the chairperson is to give the mover an opportunity to clarify or amend the motion or amendment. - 10.8 Any motion, amendment, or other matter that the chairperson has ruled out of order is taken to have been lost.

-10.4 Motions requiring the expenditure of funds
+Motions requiring the expenditure of funds